agbaraolorunpo/agbaraolorunpo/README.md

 <p align="left">I am a clinician, teacher, a researcher, a mentor and a creative writer!!</p>
 <p align="left">  Research Interests
  ### senior frontend developer at [cloudflare][cloudflare] who likes emoji and typing in lowercase
+ - i am currently learning---
+ - i am looking for collaboration
+ - i am expert in networking Biology
+ - ask me about
+ - how to reach me

 👨🏼‍💻 building [agbaraolorunpo.com][website]
 🧠 learning data science for brain networking